Mitaka

 Orbits of Jupiter and Saturn

-Traveling to the End of the Observable Universe
+Set out to the limits of the observable Universe

-Now it is time to go to the edges of the known universe.
+Now it is time to leave the Solar System to set out to the edge of the known Universe.

 Stars in the solar neighborhood

-The Solar System is quite far from the center of the Milky Way.
+You may have noticed that our Solar System is located rather far away from the center of the Galaxy.

 Continue zooming out, and the Milky Way turns into a point among many other points.